infracloudio/msbotbuilder-go/samples/attachment/README.md

-# Bot Framework echo bot sample.
+# Bot Framework attachment sample.

 This Microsoft Teams bot uses the [msbotbuilder-go](https://github.com/infracloudio/msbotbuilder-go) library.
-It shows how to create a simple bot that accepts input from the user and echoes it back.
+It shows how to create a simple bot that accepts input from the user and echoes response with an attachment.

 ## Run the example